benok/warning-suppressor/README.md

 (Currently, only Windows environment is supported.)

 ## How to use
-1. Rename original executable from ExeName.exe to  ExeName_orig.exe.
+1. Rename original executable from (ExeName).exe to  (ExeName)_orig.exe.
-2. Copy warning-suppressor.exe as ExeName.exe
+2. Copy warning-suppressor.exe as (ExeName).exe
-3. Create ExeName.exe.yml and configure
+3. Create (ExeName).exe.yml and configure

 ## Features